-License Agreement with Grifols
+Grifols License Agreement

-In January 2019, we entered into an exclusive commercialization license agreement with Grifols to commercialize fostamatinib in all indications, including chronic ITP, AIHA, and IgAN, in Europe and Turkey.
-Under the agreement, we received an upfront payment of \$30.0 million, with the potential for \$297.5 million in total regulatory and commercial milestones, which included a \$17.5 million payment for EMA approval of fostamatinib for the first indication and a \$2.5 million creditable advance royalty payment due upon EMA approval of fostamatinib in the first indication in chronic ITP.
+In January 2019, we entered into an exclusive license agreement with Grifols to commercialize fostamatinib in all indications, including chronic ITP and AIHA, in Europe and Turkey.
+Under the agreement, we received an upfront payment of \$30.0 million, with the potential for \$297.5 million in total regulatory and commercial milestones, which included a \$20.0 million payment upon approval from the EMA for fostamatinib in chronic ITP as discussed below.
 We will also receive stepped double-digit royalty payments based on tiered net sales which may reach 30% of net sales.
-In return, Grifols will receive exclusive rights to fostamatinib in human diseases, including chronic ITP, AIHA, and IgAN, in Europe and Turkey.
-The agreement also requires us to continue to conduct our long term open-label extension study on patients with ITP through EMA approval of ITP in Europe or until the study ends as well as conduct the Phase 3 trial in AIHA.
-In December 2019, we entered into a Drug Product Purchase Agreement with Grifols wherein we agreed to supply and sell to Grifols at 30% mark up the drug product requested under an anticipated first and only purchase order until Grifols enters into a supply agreement directly with a third-party drug product manufacturer.
-In January 2020, we received approval of our MAA for fostamatinib for the treatment of chronic ITP in adult patients who are refractory to other treatments.
+In return, Grifols will receive exclusive rights to fostamatinib in human diseases, including chronic ITP and AIHA, in Europe and Turkey.
+Grifols also received an exclusive option to expand the territory under its exclusive and non-exclusive licenses to include the Middle East, North Africa and Russia (including Commonwealth of Independent States).
+In November 2020, Grifols exercised its option to include these territories as part of the licensed territories under the agreement.
+The agreement also requires us to conduct the Phase 3 trial in AIHA.